says move’ll improve Forex

 “And in the last seven years, we have actually maintained that stand.
 We have maintained our stance not minding some of the side effects.
 But again, if you look at these subsidy attacks we tend to be trying to hold on to something why we are losing in some other areas.

 “If you look at the cost of living, it has gone up drastically, by over and over, three times in the last two, or three years.
 If you look at the drivers of why the cost of living has actually moved to where it is today, it is actually because of the fact that our exchange rate has plummeted.
 Before now, our exchange rate used to be somewhere around 100 plus Naira to $1.
 But, today, it’s around 800.
 It even moved beyond it to 800 sometime last year.

 “So, now, why is this exchange moving up?
 Because we are not earning foreign exchange.
 Oil and gas is where we earn about 80 to 90% of our foreign exchange.
-But, at the end of the day, this money is now being used for a subsidy, and importing PMS and when you now import this PMS what will now happen in return you will sell in Naira?
+But, at the end of the day, this money is now being used for subsidy, importing PMS and when you now import this PMS what will now happen in return you will sell in Naira.
 So, that has a shrinking dollar reserve and because our dollar reserve has shrunk to the level it is today.

 “That is actually why our exchange rate has plummeted.
-If we address this problem, if we look at domestic refining, and we also look at the issues bothering subsidy, if we address this, Nigerian and the Nigerian government will earn more money from the crude oil and that money will go into CBN; it will shore up our reserves and it will support lots of other imports and reduce the pressure in USD”.
+If we address this problem, if we look at domestic refining, and we also look at the issues bothering on subsidy, if we address this, Nigerian and the Nigerian government will earn more money from the crude oil and that money will go into CBN; it will shore up our reserves and it will support lots of other imports and reduce the pressure in USD”.

 He disclosed that the level of work going on in Port Harcourt refinery is unprecedented, adding that before, “turnarounds maintenance was only read on the pages of newspapers but now I can Confirm to you that it is commendable”.